Happyr/developer.happyr.com/_posts/2020-04-17-finding-messenger-failture-strategy.md

 - Retry 9: 24 hours

 After 20 retries I've decided to remove the message completely.
-I assume (maybe incorrectly) that if an error has not been fixed after more than 2 weeks.
-Then there is no point of continue to retry.
+I assume (maybe incorrectly) that if an error has not been fixed after more than 2 weeks, then there is no point of continue to retry.

 The Symfony configuration looks like this: